-There are currently 18,000 registered irrigation wells in CPNRD.
-CPNRD issued 106 well permits in 2022.
+There are currently 17,117 active irrigation wells of the 18,000 registered irrigation wells in CPNRD.
+In 2023, 112 well permits were issued.
 Permits are required before water wells are drilled.
 In 1986, state law began requiring NRDs to have a permit program for new wells drilled or existing wells modified in management areas.
-CPNRD started issuing permits in 1988, assuring landowners and the NRD that spacing requirements for management areas are maintained.
+CPNRD began issuing permits in 1988, assuring landowners and the NRD that spacing requirements for GMAs are maintained.
 New irrigation wells cannot be drilled within 600' of an existing irrigation well not owned or controlled by the applicant, or placed within 1,000' of an industrial or municipal well, and neither can be drilled within 1,000' of any registered irrigation well.